basicaron/JUNK/README.md

 # JUNK
-Node like graph for management
+Node like graph for management :check: